GianlucaFormica/RepData_PeerAssessment1/PA1_template.md

 suppressMessages(library(dplyr))
 ```

-2.1.1 use Dplyr to group the dataframe by the date coloum and store in variable tmp
+2.1.1 use Dplyr to group the dataframe by the date column and store in variable tmp

 ```r
 tmp<-dplyr::group_by(Activity, date)